How to hire a forensic accountant.

 The first step is to decide whether the company will pursue charges against the suspected embezzler.
 Not all businesses will pursue charges.
 This is due to fear of reputation or the cost to litigate.

-If the company decides to pursue charges, then the forensic accountant needs to be qualified as an expert witness.
-To be considered an expert, the forensic accountant should have previously testified before a court of law.
+If the company decides to pursue charges, then the expert needs to be qualified as an expert witness.
+To be considered an expert, the accountant should have previously testified before a court of law.

-This first step is important in selecting a forensic accountant because having to change accountants before the trial can be costly.
+This first step is important in selecting a financial expert because having to change accountants before the trial can be costly.

 The attorney will then utilize the report to adjust how they present the case.